saipothanjanjanam/freecodecamp-full-stack-dev/Responsive_Web_Design_Certification/2.Basic_CSS/18.Add_A_Negative_Margin_To_An_Element/README.md

         }
     </style>
 ```
-* `-ve margin` reduce the size of an element's content but increasing the space between the element and other elements.
+* `-ve margin` reduce the size of an element's content, increases the size of element and increasing the space between the element and other elements.

 ### CODE
 [Click to view the code.](add-a-negative-margin-to-an-element.html)